ssrobins/stackblox/README.md

 ### Build
 The whole development workflow is driven by [CMake presets]( https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) to make it easy to select all the supported configurations!
 Presets are defined in [CMakePresets.json](CMakePresets.json).
-In the preset names, you'll see references to the platform name, build configuration, and `Iwyu`, which runs the [include-what-you-use](https://github.com/include-what-you-use/include-what-you-use) check.
+In the preset names, you'll see references to the platform name, build configuration, and `Iwyu`, which runs the [Include What You Use](https://github.com/include-what-you-use/include-what-you-use) check.

 #### Build with the CMake GUI
 1. Open the CMake GUI.
 On macOS, make sure to open from the terminal with the command `open -a cmake` so that environment variables are loaded.